sheriffderek/imgur-upload-test/README.md

 * CORS

 * the response when you DO get the response / doesn't return any URL data - which is the whole point...  / so, if that doesn't work - then we'll need to use some other service.

+* there is no transpiler / so - while we're only supporting EDGE and up... / we can't use async await etc. - if the browser can't read it / so , promises - or whatever needs to happen to ensure that things are OK for _no_ build tools.